A rush is exactly what you feel during this week-long grab for the best future members.

 They lay out guidelines, set dates, and file forms, but they’re also people just like you who want fraternity culture to thrive on campus.

-On the one hand, rush is a busy time for IFC officers.
+On the one hand, recruitment is a busy time for IFC officers.
 You don’t want to inundate them with emails and calls during this hectic period.
 If you truly can’t find an answer to an important question, or there’s a scheduling issue, make the conversation brief and to the point.

 It’s easier to iron out events with your IFC in the planning stages than as they’re happening.